Chris-McGraw-ExecFire/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  closure is used on the function personDice and you can tell by the presence of {} and nested {}

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+  Dan's roll will always roll a number between 0 and 6.
+The number options won't change, but the final output of his roll in a message would appear.

 c.
 What is the lexical scope of `newRoll`?

+  newRoll is defined under the function scope of the argument (child) and won't be available outside the function.

 ### Task 2c - Exit Ticket

-Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/WjSzNh9gDrD8Xn8hw/enY3yPRP3nEm7E).
+Once you begin, you will have 15 minutes to answer the questions [complete](https://app.codesignal.com/public-test/WjSzNh9gDrD8Xn8hw/enY3yPRP3nEm7E).

 The completion of these questions is mandatory for MVP.
 However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
 This is Lambda School testing itself!
 Please answer honestly and to the best of your ability without using external references.